mike-joseph-oconnor/mike-joseph-oconnor.github.io/_pages/about.md

   image:  "/images/tree.jpg"
 ---

 Hi.
-My Name's Mike.
+My name's Mike.
 I'm a Technical Writer and Trainer for the software industry.
 I specialize in developing and delivering performance-based training and comprehensive instructional and operational documentation for lean and agile enterprises.